ymagh/pfa/README.md

 When the option DLE is selected, the efficiency is still evaluated in the classical way.
 However only the events containing STA tracks with exactly 2 PropHits ( 1 for each layer of the same SC) are considered.
 So you do care because it lowers down the statistics.

 #### Full Digis (FD)
-This analysis uses the propagated hits coming from reconstructed STA muons as a test for our GEMs.
-If in an event there are propagated hits on GEM, the events is discarded.
-This allows to speed up the processing of the data, but ignores the RecHit data  associated with the event.
+This analysis uses the propagated hits coming from reconstructed STA muons to probe GEMs performance.
+Therefore events without propagated hits on GEM are not processed.
+This allows to speed up the analysis of the data, but ignores the RecHit data associated with the event.

-When the boolean option --FD is provided, no events are ignored and GEM digis are collected even for events without propagated hits.
-The processing time can easily become huge.
+When the boolean option --FD is provided, no events are ignored and GEM digis are collected and stored in the SanityChekc plots even for events without propagated hits.
+The processing time increases.

 ### Output
 A typical output file is [./day19_344063_660uA.root](./day19_344063_660uA.root)